slaclab/surf/protocols/jtag/README.md

 If you have a driver, e.g., `myDriver.so` then you can start the server

     xvcSrv -D ./myDriver.so -t my_driver_info

+#### UDP Transport Driver

+The UDP Transport driver is built-in and used by default.
+The target string must be of the form

+    <target_ip>[:<udp_port]

+The driver recognizes the following options (given to `xvcSrv` after `--`)

+    -m <mtu>       : Limit UDP datagrams to less than <mtu> octets.
+By default the program tries to guess the MTU size but in some cases it might be necessary to override this default.

+                     Note that xvcSrv sets the DF (dont-fragment) bit on the UDP connection, so that UDP datagrams are never broken up.
+                     (firmware does not support IP defragmentation AFAIK.)

+    -f             : Disable DF; i.e., allow IP fragmentation.

 Vivado Notes
 ------------